5 Written questions

 - Thoughts, speech, and actions

-- e A public address used to persuade, entertain, or inform a group of people; non-fiction.
+- a A public address used to persuade, entertain, or inform a group of people; non-fiction.

 - Uses an event in the story to emphasise a later event.

-Second person point of view → Narrator isn't a character in the story, but speaks directly to another Character
+Third person point of view - Omniscent → Narrator isn't a character in the story; only thouhgts of the main character are revealed.

 Falling action → Problems are being solved; the tension settles